IBM/db2whmigratetocos/README.md

 **Status of the migration jobs**

 The command is used to fetch the details about the tables in block and cos.It can give the details and the status of a migration runs as well.
+The scope paramter value -  migration runs will list the details about the table, while the tables - will list us the number of tables in block storage and COS respectively.

 **Command**
 ````